davehdo/reorganize-results/README.md

 # reorganize-results
-## Introduction
-Tabulates list of lab results to an n x m array of result where n is the number of patients and m is the number of different study types

-The latter is easier to import for statistical analysis.
+Tabulates list of lab results to an n x m array (where n is the n_patients and m is n_study_types), which can be imported for statistical analysis.

 This is written in ruby